 In recent years, there have been several noteworthy enforcement actions against medical industry companies, as well as disclosures in companies' periodic filings that suggest possible future enforcement activity.
-As noted above, on June 3, 2008, privately-held medical device manufacturer AGA entered into a three-year deferred prosecution agreement with the DOJ relating to improper payments made to doctors employed by state-owned hospitals and other officials in China.
+As noted above, on June 3, 2008, privately-held medical device manufacturer AGA entered into a three-year Deferred Prosecution Agreement ("DPA") with the DOJ relating to improper payments made to doctors employed by state-owned hospitals and other officials in China.
 The following is a brief summary of select company disclosures that have not yet led to settled enforcement actions.

-• Biomet Inc., Stryker Corp., Zimmer Holdings Inc., Smith & Nephew PLC and Medtronic Inc.: The SEC is investigating possible violations of the FCPA by Biomet Inc., Stryker Corp., Zimmer Holdings Inc., Smith & Nephew PLC and Medtronic Inc. In September and October 2007, the companies made announcements about the SEC's action and denied any violations.
+• Biomet Inc., Stryker Corp., Zimmer Holdings Inc., Smith & Nephew PLC and Medtronic Inc.: The SEC and DOJ are investigating possible violations of the FCPA by Biomet Inc., Stryker Corp., Zimmer Holdings Inc., Smith & Nephew PLC and Medtronic Inc. In September and October 2007, the companies made announcements about the SEC's action and denied any violations.
+The DOJ subsequently joined the SEC's requests for information.
 The companies make replacement implants for knees, hips and the spine and control most of the U.S. market.
 Zimmer, Stryker, Medtronic and Smith & Nephew are public companies, while Biomet is owned by Blackstone Group, Goldman Sachs Capital Partners, KKR and TPG Capital.

-In 2007, all but Medtronic entered into deferred prosecution agreements with the DOJ relating to the alleged payment of kickbacks to induce U.S. (but not foreign) doctors to buy their products.
+In 2007, all but Medtronic entered into DPAs with the DOJ relating to the alleged payment of kickbacks to induce U.S. (but not foreign) doctors to buy their products.
 Depuy Orthopedics (part of Johnson & Johnson) also joined the settlement.
 Biomet, Zimmer, Smith & Nephew and Depuy paid penalties of \$310 million in aggregate.
 Stryker paid no fine.

-- Covidien Limited: Covidien Limited ("Covidien") is an entity that separated from Tyco International Limited ("Tyco") in June 2007, and owns the former healthcare businesses of Tyco.
+• Covidien Limited: Covidien Limited ("Covidien") is an entity that separated from Tyco International Limited ("Tyco") in June 2007, and owns the former healthcare businesses of Tyco.
 According to its February 11, 2008 Form 10-Q, Tyco received and responded to various allegations that Tyco subsidiaries (some of which are now part of Covidien) made improper payments.
 During 2005, Tyco reported to the DOJ and the SEC the investigative steps and remedial measures that it had taken in response to the allegations.
-According to the 10-Q, the internal review revealed that some business practices may not comply with FCPA requirements. - Bristol Myers Squibb: According to Bristol Myers's February 22, 2008 Form 10-K, in October 2004, the SEC notified Bristol Myers that it was conducting an informal inquiry into the activities of certain of Bristol Myers' German pharmaceutical subsidiaries.
+According to the 10-Q, the internal review revealed that some business practices may not comply with FCPA requirements.

+- Bristol Myers Squibb: According to Bristol Myers's February 22, 2008 Form 10-K, in October 2004, the SEC notified Bristol Myers that it was conducting an informal inquiry into the activities of certain of Bristol Myers' German pharmaceutical subsidiaries.
 That inquiry became formal in October 2006.
-The SEC's inquiry encompasses matters currently under investigation by the German prosecutor in Munich, Germany. - Johnson & Johnson: According to Johnson & Johnson's May 7, 2008 Form 10-Q, in February 2007, Johnson & Johnson voluntarily disclosed to the DOJ and the SEC that foreign subsidiaries are believed to have made improper payments in connection with the sale of medical devices in two "small-market" countries.
+The SEC's inquiry encompasses matters that were also under investigation by the German prosecutor in Munich; however that investigation has since been resolved. - Johnson & Johnson: According to Johnson & Johnson's May 7, 2008 Form 10-Q, in February 2007, Johnson & Johnson voluntarily disclosed to the DOJ and the SEC that foreign subsidiaries are believed to have made improper payments in connection with the sale of medical devices in two "small-market" countries.
 The 10-Q further indicates that, in the course of the disclosure process, other potential FCPA violations in other markets have been disclosed to the agencies.
+John & Johnson also is under investigation by the DOJ and SEC related to its participation in the Oil-for-Food Programme.